intershop/helm-charts/charts/icm-as/README.md

 ### Docker pull secret

 Create a secret for a docker registry where the images are coming from.
 The name of the secret must be equal to the configured secrets under `image.secret` within the application deployment.
-By default the secret name is `dockerhub`.
+By default, the secret name is `dockerhub`.

 ```bash
 kubectl create secret docker-registry <yourDockerRegistryName> --docker-server=<yourDockerRegistryServer> --docker-username=<yourUsername> --docker-password=<yourPassword> --docker-email=<yourEmail>
 ```

-### License file

-A license file could either be provided with `helm install ... --set-file license.configMap.content=./license.xml` via ConfigMap or using an [Azure Key Vault Provider for Secrets Store CSI Driver](https://docs.microsoft.com/de-de/azure/aks/csi-secrets-store-driver).
-Both types are configured in the `values.yaml`.

 ### Persistence